-Before you begin to set up and process direct deposit, consider the following:
+Before you set up and process direct deposit

 - Obtain the account and routing numbers from each employee for the bank accounts into which they want their paycheck deposited. - Determine if your bank requires a pre-notification. - Contact your bank to determine any delivery requirements, including encryption, additional file format requirements, or other requirements specific to an individual bank.